IDMNYU/DM1123-VFS-FA14/projects/dm1123_vfs_projects_logo.md

 * It could also be a redesign of an existing personal logo.
 If so, please post the original logo as well

 #### LOGO 2nd Draft
-Post on your class website as a grid gallery with lightbox functionality in black & white or color and logo2 category:
+* Post to your wordpress
+* as a gallery
+  * New Post -> Add Media -> Create Gallery
+  * (OPTIONAL NOT REQUIRED)lightbox functionality via wordpress lightbox plugin of your choice
+* Category: logo2
-* At least 5 different variations of logo iterations based on each version selected in the previous class crit.
+* **At least 5 different variations** of logo iterations in grayscale (black & white) or color based on each version selected in the previous class crit.
 * One logo per letter dimensions ( 8 1/2 x 11) for a total of at least 5 images
 * (a big version vs. a tiny version (a little bigger than postage size) in the corner)

 #### LOGO Final
-Post on your class website as a grid gallery with lightbox functionality in color and logofinal category:
-* your final logo.
+* Post to your wordpress
+* Category: logofinal
 * In order to come to your final logo, you will have to do many more iterations of your selected logo version(s).
 I would like to see the iterations you made to get to your final logo, as well.